 The Cape Coral Police Department continually reviews calls for service and the number of employees available to meet them.
 Future requests to change the size of the Department will be based on these reviews.
+For instance, for FY20 we added an additional squad of traffic officers to address the growing number of traffic related complaints.
 Additionally, the organizational structure of the Department is flexible, and subject to modification if those changes will benefit the community.